 Arrival and sporadic ad hoc play in the main rooms.
-Parents and children are greeted by the team and offered coffee and a chance to socialise before going to work.
+Parents are greeted by our teachers and given the opportunity to see what we've been learning about at school!

 The outside area is opened and children are encouraged to play in the outdoors.
 Indoor activities are still available as more workshops begin opening, and children can play games and get involved in artistic work.